 The Feast of Pentecost is taken from the Greek word πεντηκόστη which means “the 50th,” referring to the fiftieth day after Passover and Easter.
 In the Jewish calendar, this would coincide with the harvest festival Shavuot the “Feast of Weeks.”
 In the Christian calendar, Passover played a part in a number of visits Jesus made to Jerusalem, but most famously, it marked the coming of the Holy Spirit, as “tongues like as of fire” upon the Disciples of Jesus along with the sound of rushing wind, as told in the New Testament Book of Acts Chapter 2.

 This marked the beginning of the work of the Church following the Resurrection of Jesus.
-Indeed, as the New Testament tells us that Jesus remained with his Disciples for 40 days following his Resurrection before his Ascension (celebrated last Sunday), this would mark 10 days following the Ascension of Jesus.
+As the New Testament tells us that Jesus remained with his Disciples for 40 days following his Resurrection before his Ascension into heaven (celebrated last Sunday), this would mark 10 days following the Ascension of Jesus.
 This event was associated with the Disciples speaking in other languages.
 Many visitors to Jerusalem, who were likely there for the Feast of Passover, were curious about the meaning of the flames, wind, and foreign tongues — some familiar to them.
 The Apostle Peter gave his first sermon and the Church in Jerusalem grew in size from 120 believers to 3,000.

 Bill Petro, your friendly neighborhood historian